d6y/js-pg/README.md

 1. Using Scala JS
 2. Using plain JS

-I both cases we are targeting the node.js runtime, not a web browser, and using [node-postgres](https://node-postgres.com/).
+In both cases we are targeting the node.js runtime, not a web browser, and using [node-postgres](https://node-postgres.com/).

 # scalajs